alexec/maven-vbox-plugin/README.md

 * list-definitions - list available template definitions
 * create-definition - creates a VM template definition
-* list-predefined-patches - list built in patches
+* list-predefined-patches - list built-in patches
 * patch-definition - patch a definition with one or more patches
 * clean - deletes VMs
-* create - creates VMs, generally not used as provision will create
+* create - creates VMs, generally not used as provision will create the VM if it doesn't exist
 * provision - provisions VMs, creating them if needs be
 * start - start VMs
 * stop - stops VMs